Rikriti/Virtual-Reality-Tour-Application-for-Campus/README.md

 **Stakeholder Register**

-Project Manager - Rikriti Koyirala:
+Project Manager - Rikriti Koirala:
 This position commonly involves overseeing project management, coordination, and ensuring the achievement of project objectives.
 Although the Project Manager plays a crucial role in the project, they are generally not classified as traditional stakeholders.
 Their primary focus lies in actively managing the day-to-day aspects of the project.

 Product Owner - Gollapalli Vinay Jyothi: